dotnet/core/release-notes/formats.md

 These markdown files are primarily composed of dense feature descriptions.
 This content is used as source material for [What's New](https://learn.microsoft.com/dotnet/core/whats-new/dotnet-9/overview) pages in official Microsoft docs, which are [often updated](https://github.com/dotnet/docs/pulls?q=is%3Apr+What%27s+New) on the same day as a preview release.

 Preview release notes are always in a `preview` folder.
-This approach was adopted so that preview releases do distract from stable releases once preview releases are no longer relevant.
+This approach was adopted so that preview releases do not distract from stable releases once preview releases are no longer relevant.

 ## Releases Index (json)